lhermann/lukashermann.dev/content/writing/programmatic-seo-a-step-by-step-guide.md

 ---
-title: "Programmatic SEO: A Step-by-Step Guide"
+title: "Programmatic SEO in 2023: A Step-by-Step Guide"
 created: 2023-01-05
 description: "Learn how to optimize your website's search engine rankings with programmatic SEO in this step-by-step guide.
 From choosing a keyword to the end result, we'll cover all the basics to help you succeed."
 tags: SEO, Growth